Table of Contents

 | User invitation | Invite User flow | Add User workflow |

-| User merge | Manual per profile | Merge Account from user list |
+| User merge | Manual per profile | Merge Account from the user list, with Primary Account selection |

-| Billable seats | Limited billing view | Billable Users filter (rolling out) |
+| Billable seats | Limited billing view | Billable Users filter (where enabled) |

 Unified access: Users & Teams